Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Stage 2: Iterative Prototyping of Sleep Diary Tool and Specialist-Facing Interface

 \subsection{Validation Study with Sleep Specialists}

-To validate the refined visualization tool, we conducted an online study with four specialists (C1, F1, F2, and F3 in Table \ref{tab:participants}).
+To validate the refined analytics tool, \am{we conducted an online study with five specialists (C1, P1, F1, F2, and F3 in Table~\ref{tab:participants}), all of whom participated in the broader design process, as well as with four participants who only interacted with the refined system (F4, F5, F6, F7) to gather additional feedback from naive users}.
 The goal was to assess the usability and perceived usefulness of the interface in clinical context.